 The M22 tour – AKA The Winery Tour

 This is perhaps the most famous of all the road tours in Michigan all year around.
 During the fall though it’s even better.
-Traditionally I typically started this tour in Traverse City but the last few years I’ve been starting it in Interlochen, MI and it encompass what most refer to as the “pinkie” of the state.
+Traditionally I typically started this tour in Traverse City but the last few years I’ve been starting it in Interlochen, MI and it encompasses what most refer to as the “pinkie” of the state.
 On this tour you will experience some of the most beautiful sights, smells and sounds the lower peninsula has to offer.
-In the fall you will experience everything from the bright rolling hills of the Leelanau peninsula, the majestic Sleepy Bear Dunes national park, small towns like Suttons bay, Empire and the quaint Glen Arbor home to the Cherry Republic.
-Along the way, you will find treasures like Frankfurt and the Grand Traverse lighthouse and the majestic Grand Traverse Bay which looks amazing while framed by fall color change around it.
-For the sake of this color tour I personally don’t consider Traverse City as a stop in the tour due to how time-consuming the town is and how much is already involved (It’s part of the next one don’t worry).
+In the fall you will experience everything from the bright rolling hills of the Leelanau Peninsula, the majestic Sleepy Bear Dunes national park, small towns like Suttons Bay, Empire, and the quaint Glen Arbor home to the Cherry Republic.
+Along the way, you will find treasures like Frankfurt and the Grand Traverse Lighthouse and the majestic Grand Traverse Bay which looks amazing while framed by fall color change around it.
+For the sake of this color tour I personally don’t consider Traverse City as a stop in the tour due to how time-consuming the town is and how much is already involved (Its part of the next one don’t worry).

 A shorter version of this will take you from Interlochen north to Traverse City via M31 and M37.
 From Traverse City, you take a quick hop up M22 and turn left on M72 (E Traverse highway) and take that west all the way to Empire.
 From there the color tour is basically the same as above unless you feel like being adventurous and take some side roads.
 This short version will have you skipping places like Frankfurt and Benzonia and remove a few hours.
 It will also put you smack dap into the middle of one of the best areas for wineries in the state AND the country.
 Our wines are legit!